Rafael-Remigio/Security-of-Information-Organizations/Cryptography.md

 * A second property of pseudorandom functions is that the output will not give any information at all about even part of the input.

 * A third property of pseudorandom functions with sufficiently long outputs is that it is hard to find collisions. (actually kinda hard, see the [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem)).
 Historically, the two most common hash functions have been MD5, which has a 128-bit output and will thus require at most  computations to break, and SHA1 with a 160-bit output and a work factor for the cryptanalyst of at most .
 However, collision search gives at best an upper bound on the strength of a hash function, and both these particular functions have turned out to be disappointing.
-Nowaday the standart is SHA-256
+Nowadays the standart is SHA-256

 #